-4.4.2 DoS protection in the core network
+3.4.2 DoS protection in the core network

 DoS protection in the core network limits the number of link-layer protocol packets that each network interface on an NE accepts for protocols that are not enabled on the interface.
-The interface drops the excessive packets before they are queued or processed by the CPU.
+The interface drops the excessive packets instead of queueing the packets for processing by the CPU.